 What is Final Expense Life Insurance?

-The financial products provide a small amount of money ranging from $5,000 to $25,000 for funeral and “end of life expenses” such as funeral and burial costs, medical bills, credit card bills, and any other outstanding bills.
+The financial products provide a small amount of money, ranging from $5,000 to $25,000 for funerals and “end-of-life expenses” such as funeral and burial costs, medical bills, credit card bills, and other outstanding bills.
 These life insurance plans are also known as end-of-life insurance.

-Seniors up to a maximum age of 80 can expect a short application process and immediate coverage.
+Seniors up to the maximum age of 80 can expect a short application process and immediate coverage.

 What is Preneed Funeral Insurance